SaigMike/LaunchDarkly/README.md

 ## Installation Part 2: LaunchDarkly Website Configuration
 Complete the following detailed steps to configure LaunchDarkly to work with this application:

-1. **Create a LaunchDarkly Account and Project**
+1. **Create a LaunchDarkly Account and Project**:

 Sign up at [LaunchDarkly](https://app.launchdarkly.com/signup/) if you don't already have an account.

 ![LaunchDarkly Signup](images/launchdarkly-signup.png)